AppDaemon/appdaemon/docs/APIREFERENCE.rst

 The value ``all`` for attribute has special significance and will return the entire state dictionary for the specified entity rather than an individual attribute value.

+namespace
+'''''''''

+Namespace to use for the call - see the section on namespaces for a detailed description.
+In most cases it is safe to ignore this parameter

 Examples
 ^^^^^^^^